adevinta/zoe/docs/basics/produce.md

 }
 ```

-Notice that the message key is a generated key.
+Notice that the message key is a generated UUID.
 By default, zoe generates UUID keys when writing messages into kafka.
-We can make it pick the key from a field in the message with `--key-path` option.
+We can make it instead pick the key from a field in the message with the `--key-path` option:

 ```bash tab="command"
 echo '[{"id": "1", "msg": "hello world"}]' | zoe -v --cluster local topics produce --topic input --from-stdin --key-path 'id'